A Day Trip to Como Lago – First TripJanuary 2, 2017

 The day trip was not enough to learn about the beauty of Brunate, or even Lake Como.
 The lake has the shape of an inverted letter “Y”.
 The northern branch begins at the town of Colico, while the towns of Como and Lecco sit at the ends of the southwestern and southeastern branches respectively.

-Based on my experience, I would advise to visit when the weather is not foggy, like in September.
+Based on my experience, I would advise visiting when the weather is not foggy, like in September.
 This will allow you a clearer view of the panoramic landscape from the Lighthouse.